About me

 My name is Milena, I am a postdoctoral research associate and lecturer in the Council of the Humanities and Program in Linguistics at Princeton University.
 My mentor is Prof. Laura Kalin.

 The primary focus of my research concerns syntactic theory and morphological theory.
 I am interested in the division of labor among the lexicon, syntax, and the post-syntax (specifically morphology and semantics).
 In my work, I explore the structure and nature of the extended verbal projection, in particular the assignment of Case and movement within this domain.
+I am also interested in the nature of syntactic atoms, specifically features, and their distribution in human language.
 My work draws on empirical findings based on my ongoing research on Lithuanian, an understudied Baltic language, in comparison to Latvian and Latgalian.
 I also do fieldwork on Ndebele (Bantu language).
 My current projects are:

-- Voice-Bundling in Complex Event Nominalizations (under revision in NLLT)
+- Voice-Bundling in Complex Event Nominalizations (revised and resubmitted to NLLT)

 - LSA.
 Handout.
 Referential vs. Impersonal you in English (with Raffaella Zanuttini)

-- Mobile Affixation in Balto-Slavic, Lithuanian -sii (submitted to LI)
+- Mobile Affixation in Balto-Slavic, Lithuanian -si- (under revision in LI)

 - Attributive N-N compounds in Lithuanian: a DM approach (with Yuriy Kushnir)